Darxo/Hardened/README.md

 - **Night Effect**, **Double Grip** and **Pattern Recognition** no longer display a Mini-Icon
 - All Skills from the **Lorekeeper** now have skill descriptions
 - Corpses will now display the round, in which they were created
+- The automatic camera level calculation is improved
 - Add new Setting for preventing tile/enemy tooltips from being generated while it is not your turn
 - **Armored Wiederganger** now display their complete name during battle, instead of just **Wiederganger**
 - Add Setting for making the hotkeys for **Wait** fire continuously, instead of only when released
+- Characters under berserker mushroom effect no longer yell when they use ranged attacks
 - Reduce the Attack sfx volume of Wardogs and Warhounds by 20%

 ### World